projecthorus/FlexTrack/README.md

 - Targeted at LoRa payloads only.
 - No RTTY/APRS support.
 - Only use binary packets.
-- Additional uplink packet types.
+- Additional uplink packet types (Setting of various parameters, cutdown FET support).

-NOTE: This code will be in a somewhat broken state for a while, while we merge in the changes....
+- TDMA support, using GPS timing.